What is Fretscape?

 Can I hear chords?
 Is the playback realistic?

 Yes.
 You can hear any voicing before committing to learning it.
-Fretscape includes multiple electric guitar tone profiles and several play modes - strum all notes at once, arpeggiate them, or hear a combination of both.
+Fretscape lets you strum all notes at once, arpeggiate them, or hear a combination of both.

 Can I save voicings or progressions?

-Saving voicings and progressions will be available as part of Pro.
-Your saved content will sync across any device where you're signed in.
+Yes.
+You can save voicings and progressions, and your saved content syncs across any device where you're signed in.

 I already know music theory and choose my own voicings.
 Why would I need this?